AdobeDocs/campaign-web.de-DE/help/v8/workflows/channel-activities.md

 When linked to a scheduler, you can define recurring emails.-->

-Die E-Mail-Empfänger werden im Vorfeld der Aktivität im selben Workflow mithilfe einer Audience-Zielgruppenbestimmungsaktivität definiert.
+Die Empfängerinnen und Empfänger der E-Mails werden im Vorfeld der Aktivität im selben Workflow mithilfe einer Audience-Zielgruppenbestimmungsaktivität definiert.

 <!--The message preparation is triggered according to the workflow execution parameters.
 From the message dashboard, you can select whether to request or not a manual confirmation to send the message (required by default).
 You can start the workflow manually or place a scheduler activity in the workflow to automate execution.-->